 How to set a proxy for wget on Linux?

-One of the key features of wget is its ability to automatically start downloading where it was left off in case there is a network issue.
-It should also be noted that it deletes files recursively and it will keep trying to download all the files until it has been retrieved completely.
+One of the key features of wget is its ability to automatically resume downloading where it left off in case of network issues.
+It also supports recursive downloads and will keep trying to download files until they are retrieved completely.

 Installing wget